E-commerce in Africa: payment trends and top opportunities for this market!

 How’s the African online consumer?

-Understanding local consumer behaviour is critical to any company expanding in the burgeoning African e-commerce market.
+Understanding local consumer behavior is critical to any company expanding in the burgeoning African e-commerce market.
 So, here are some insights that you shouldn’t overlook:

 - Mobile-first approach: Africa has leapfrogged traditional PC-based internet access and embraced mobile technology, making mobile-friendly e-commerce platforms essential for e-commerce growth in Africa.